January 6, 2021

 TOWN FACILITIES OPERATIONS

-On May 19, 2020 Town staff will be returning to the workplace on a full time basis.
-On May 25, 2020 Town Hall will be open to the public and is operating under regular business hours of Monday to Friday, 8:30 am to 4:30 pm.
+Town Hall is open to the public and is operating under regular business hours of Monday to Friday, 8:30 am to 4:30 pm.
 To ensure the health and safety of our staff and the public, a thorough operational plan that follows the requirements outlined by the province of New Brunswick has been implemented.
-The public can expect to be asked a health assessment questions before being permitted to enter the building, and traffic will be limited.
-Wearing face masks will be at the discretion of the individual.
+Members of the public are required to wear a face mask in all Town facilities and on all Town public property.
 For questions about the Town’s operational plan, please contact Jamie Burke, CAO, at 1-506-364-4930 or firstname.lastname@example.org.